jnbgular04/cmsc127project/README.md

 - Ariane Hernaez

 # INSTRUCTIONS
-1) Ensure that there is mysql/mariadb installed on the computer
+1) Ensure that there is mysql/mariadb and python are installed on the computer
 2) Run the following in the terminal to install required dependencies :
     - pip install mysql-connector-python
     - pip install tkcalendar